MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 Installation of the Vespucci APK is like any other APK.
 There are plenty of descriptions available (e.g. [1 ](http://openhandsetmagazine.com/2008/01/tips-how-to-install-apk-files-on-android-emulator/), [2 ](http://www.androidfreeware.org/tutorials/how-to-install-apk-files-on-android-device-emulator), [3 ](http://www.freeware4android.com/2008/07/30/tutorial-installing-apk-files-on-android-device-emulator.html), [4 ](http://clipmarks.com/clipmark/FB4A2E39-6DA1-4EBC-BBF0-5131E1AC6128/))

-#### Running Vespucci on "old and small" devices

-Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.3 (2.2 was last supported in version 0.9.8) and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap (this can be as low as 16MB).
-If you are trying to run Vespucci on such a device, particularly with 0.9.4 and later, the following hints should be helpful (ordered in decreasing order of importance):

-  * turn off any map overlay
-  * only load small map areas and don't excessively use the incremental load facility
-  * turn off notes and photo overlay
-  * turn off name suggestions
-  * don't add large presets
-  * use the <a href="vespucci://preset/?preseturl=https://github.com/simonpoole/beautified-JOSM-preset/blob/master/gen/vespucci_zip_no_translations.zip%3fraw=true&presetname=Default preset without translations">Default preset without translations</a> instead of the one packaged with the app.

-The location dependent tagging and validation feature is not available on such devices as it alone requires 4MB of heap.

 #### Can't download data from OpenStreetMap servers